-The CCN Group combines biophysical modeling, goal-driven deep learning, computational neuroimaging, data-driven science and neurorobotics to study how the brain acquires and performs perceptual, cognitive and motor skills.
+The CCN Group combines biophysical modeling, goal-driven deep learning, and data-driven science, to study how the brain acquires and performs perceptual, cognitive and motor skills.
 Our research focuses on visual perception and imagery, the coordination of complex hand movements as well as visuomotor integration subserved by the frontoparietal network.

-The CCN group utilizes biophysical modeling to study whole-brain dynamics during resting and task performance conditions, decision making in visual and visuomotor contexts, visual perceptual learning and the functional role of cortical oscillations.
+The CCN group utilizes biophysical modeling primarily to study whole-brain dynamics during resting and task performance conditions, decision making in visual and visuomotor contexts and the functional role of cortical oscillations.

 Goal-driven deep learning

-The CCN group utilizes goal-driven deep to study visually-guided in-hand object manipulation, attention and scene representation as well as the organizational principles of the visual system.
+The CCN group utilizes goal-driven deep to study human dexterity with a focus on visually-guided in-hand object manipulation.

 Data-driven science, also referred to as data-driven model discovery, is a growing field that harnesses vast amounts of data and modern computational techniques to extract meaningful patterns in complex systems, including the brain.
 It is considered the fourth paradigm of scientific discovery and is transforming the way we model, predict, and control complex systems.